Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 First, let's make the difference between **concrete execution** and **symbolic execution** clear.

 - **Concrete execution:** the parameters `a` and `b` to `specialAdd()` would be assigned actual values (like `45` and `13`).
 The variable `c` would be a concrete value (the result of `a + b`, for example, `45 + 13 = 58`), and the function would **either** fail the `assert()` or not (in this example it would fail due to `58 <= 100`).
 - **Symbolic execution:** the execution assigns the parameter `a` the symbolic value `A` and assigns to `b` the symbolic value `B`.
 The variable `c` would now be assigned the symbolic value `A + B`.
 This can't be simplified due to `A` and `B` being symbolic.
 Since the operation `c > 100` (which is actually `A + B > 100`) is an if-statement in disguise, the symbolic executor will 'take' both branches.
 One of these branches will have the failing assert.
 The symbolic executor would now first check if this branch is reachable.
-If it is, it can find a concrete counter-example.
+If it is, it can find a concrete counter-example using SMT.

 During symbolic execution, a Path Condition (`PC`) is kept track of.
-Every time that a branch is taken, the condition to take that path (so the condition of the if-statement) is added to the `PC`.
+Every time that a branch is taken, the condition that is `true` to take that path (so the condition of the if-statement) is added to the `PC`.
 In the beginning, there is only one 'branch' and thus initially `PC:true` holds.

 ```mermaid
 %%{